tapyu/to-rm-courses/digital-communications/README.md

-# Digital Communication Systems
+# Digital Communication

 This directory contains:
   - The homework from my course "Sistemas de Comunicação Digitais", which was taught at UFC.
-  - The homework is essentially the development of a digital modem under the presence of noise and phase impairment.
+  - The homework is essentially the development of a digital modem under the presence of noise.
   - The digital model is implemented in Simulink.
+  - The reference modem is in the private repo.

 ## Further resources